When Diffusion Breaks Constraints: Sequential Autoregressive Generation with RL and MCTS: Generative Adversarial Gumbel MCTS

+Reinforcement learning is commonly used for autoregressive generation, although obtaining an appropriate reward function is often difficult.
+We use PPO~\citep{schulman2017proximal} as one RL baseline.
+In this section, we focus on a generative version of Monte Carlo tree search, Gumbel MCTS, and on how we improve the learned reward function through adversarial training.

+The per-step action space is discretised as in Section~\ref{sec:problem_formulation}.
+A pairwise action mask filters anchor-alignment and immediate overlap violations between the newly placed piece and the already placed pieces (Appendix~\ref{app:action_mask}), so the policy mostly scores locally feasible continuations; the mask does not certify that the remaining pieces can still complete the assembly.
+We use the root sequential-halving search introduced in Gumbel MuZero~\citep{danihelka2022policy}, but transitions are advanced by the exact geometric simulator rather than by a learned dynamics model.
+We therefore refer to the resulting search operator as Gumbel MCTS (Appendix~\ref{app:gumbel_muzero}): its policy-value network supplies action logits and value estimates for MCTS, and we train both by imitating MCTS-produced trajectories (Fig.~\ref{fig:ch5_overview}).

+Since the reward is far easier to learn than the composition itself~\citep{ji2022abstract}, we use a fine-tuned CLIP reward as the discriminator and train it adversarially: MCTS rollouts under the current policy produce negatives $D_-$, labelled configurations serve as positives $D_+$, and we alternate policy improvement on the planning trajectories $D_\mathrm{plan}$ with reward refinement on $D_+\cup D_-$ (details in Section~\ref{sec:adversarial} below).

+\conciseparagraph{Policy-value network} Following vision-language-action architectures in robotics, we fuse a pre-trained ViT image encoder and a fixed BERT text encoder through a small transformer; two output tokens decode (via a linear head) to action logits and a scalar value (Fig.~\ref{fig:policy_value_network}).
+We keep BERT fixed and only fine-tune ViT and the fusion transformer, since KiloGram is small and a fixed text encoder stabilises the text features under limited data.
+The network is trained to imitate MCTS-produced trajectories and predict their return, and is used inside MCTS as the prior and rollout value.
+Further design rationale is in Appendix~\ref{app:ch5_implementation_details}.

-We use the pre-trained vision language model, CLIP, as the reward network.
-The reward network takes the tangram configuration and text description as inputs and outputs a scalar value to evaluate the inputs' matching.
+\conciseparagraph{Reward network} We use the pre-trained vision-language model CLIP as the reward network.
+The reward network takes the tangram configuration and text description as inputs and outputs a scalar score for their semantic match.

-First, we use the training data in the Tangram dataset to fine-tune the pre-trained CLIP model using contrastive learning.
-It can achieve near-human accuracy when tested in the validation and testing datasets, as reported in the original paper.
-However, when we conducted the Gumbel Muzero training, we found that the generated tangram configurations can get a very high reward, but the shape of the tangram does not actually match the text description.
-Thus, the fine-tuned reward model is not very robust and can be easily fooled by false-positive instances.

-To tackle the issue, we use generative adversarial training to push the reward model to give high rewards to instances that are similar enough to the distribution of the training dataset.
-We treat the generated tangram configuration as the negative instance and the labelled configuration as the positive instance, and conduct binary cross-entropy learning:

-$r_\phi$ denotes the CLIP and $\phi$ denotes the parameter of the CLIP model. $s_i$ denotes the tangram image and $\ell_i$ denotes the corresponding text description.
-The $D_+$ denotes the original dataset for image-text pairs, and $D_-$ denotes the generated images given the text description. $N$ is the batch size.
-To avoid catastrophic forgetting, we combine the loss with the contrastive loss of the training dataset.